The LLM Wiki: A Pattern for Smarter Organisational Knowledge Bases

 Print these questions out.
 Put them on a whiteboard.
 Make them the first slide in every AI project kickoff.
 They won’t guarantee success, but they’ll dramatically reduce the probability of failure.

-If after working through them you want a more structured evaluation of your organisation’s readiness, our AI readiness assessment covers these dimensions and more in a formal engagement.
+If after working through them you want a more structured view of your organisation’s readiness, a fixed-fee advisory session can go deeper on your specific situation.

 Want help working through these questions for your organisation?
 We’re here to help.